snipem/ps4-time-tracking/README.md

 Run `ps4ical.sh` to calculate time-spans and to generate an `ics` file out of it.
 Adapt it to your needs.
 Currently it contains a statement for FTP uploading to my server.

+`makeScore.sh` is also a utilty custom made for my needs, which will generate a top 10 list of my top games and will notify me whenever a different game enters or moves up the top 10.

 If you're subscribing to this calendar, you will get a nice output:

 ![Output in Calendar](example.png?raw=true "Output in Calendar")